tuannvm/slack-mcp-client/README.md

 ### Quick Links
 - **Setup**: Start with the [Slack Configuration Guide](docs/configuration.md) for initial setup
+- **Agent Mode**: See the Agent Mode section above for autonomous AI agents with tool chaining
 - **RAG**: Check the [RAG Implementation Guide](docs/rag-json.md) for document knowledge base integration
 - **Formatting**: See the [Slack Formatting Guide](docs/format.md) for message formatting capabilities
 - **RAG SQLite**: See the [RAG SQLite Implementation](docs/rag-sqlite.md) for native Go implementation with modern upload UX
 - **Development**: Check the [Implementation Notes](docs/implementation.md) for technical details
 - **Testing**: Use the [Testing Guide](docs/test.md) for testing procedures and debugging
+- **Monitoring**: See the metrics configuration section above for Prometheus integration

 ## Contributing